BambooHR/bhr-api-php/docs/Api/GoalsApi.md

     $config
 );
 $employee_id = 'employee_id_example'; // string | employeeId is the employee ID to get alignable goal options for.
+$goal_id = 56; // int | Optional.
+The goal ID to get alignment options for.
+Can be provided as a query parameter or in the request body.
-$body = 'body_example'; // string | Get alignment options including the option currently aligned with this goal (if applicable).
+$get_goals_alignment_options_request = new \BhrSdk\Model\GetGoalsAlignmentOptionsRequest(); // \BhrSdk\Model\GetGoalsAlignmentOptionsRequest | Optional.
+Provide goalId to get alignment options including the option currently aligned with this goal.
 If omitted, response will be alignment options belonging to the API user.
+Note: goalId can also be provided as a query parameter.

 try {
-    $apiInstance->getGoalsAlignmentOptions($employee_id, $body);
+    $apiInstance->getGoalsAlignmentOptions($employee_id, $goal_id, $get_goals_alignment_options_request);
 } catch (Exception $e) {
     echo 'Exception when calling GoalsApi->getGoalsAlignmentOptions: ', $e->getMessage(), PHP_EOL;
 }